razorpay/razorpay-cordova/README.md

 **Note**: Make sure that you set Always Embed Swift Standard Libraries of your main target to yes.

 **Note**: Remember to enable bitcode on your iOS project.
-We supports Xcode 11+ versions.
+We support Xcode 11+ versions.

 ## Integration code